- Rio All-Suite changes ownership, sold to Imperial Commpanies’ subsidiary

 Caesars has been making headlines recently with a number of high-profile deals.
 In June, the company announced that it would be bought up by Eldorado Resorts for the staggering $17 billion.
 CDC Gaming Reports Howard Stutz described this move as one of the largest gaming deals.

-The deal would see Eldorado’s 26 properties become part of the Caesars’ 53-property portfolio, covering a total of over six countries and 13 states.
+The deal would see Eldorado’s 26 properties become part of Caesars’ 53-property portfolio, covering a total of over six countries and 13 states.
 Commenting on the occasion, Eldorado’s Tom Reeg had the following to say:

 Together, we will have an extremely powerful suite of iconic gaming and entertainment brands, as well as valuable strategic alliances with industry leaders in sports betting and online gaming.